Adam-Hubbs/DBAI/RDB Intro.md

   error: false
 ---

-DBAI is currently undergoing development.
-Some of the features may be changed before full stable release.

 ## DBAI

 DBAI is a package for using Large Language Models with R datasets.
 You can use it to call AI models straight from R without any other knowledge of API's or Python.
 This can be useful for sentiment analysis, imputing missing data, creating synthetic data, making predictions and more.